basdon/basdon-fly/readme.txt

 			*/5 * * * * cd /path/to/basdon-fly/fly-web/cli; php genplayergraph.php

-		In dev, set the SGID sticky bit (g+s) on the fly-web/gen folder.
-		Otherwise it won't be able to regenerate templates on page load when the $__REPARSE__ setting is set.
-Also remember to run make with the $BASDONDEV environment variable so it will set g+w permissions on the files in fly-web/gen.
+		In dev, set the SGID sticky bit (g+s) on the fly-web/inc and fly-web/gen folders.
+Otherwise it won't be able to regenerate some files (including templates and settings files) on page load when the $__REPARSE__ setting is set.
+Also remember to run make with the $BASDONDEV environment variable so it will set g+w permissions on the files when (re)generating them from the Makefile.

 	server:
 		When running, the server.cfg file is created from combining: